alexkroman-assembly/opennotes/README.md

 ### Recording Audio

-Capture your recordings using the following command.
-Recordings will be saved in the recordings/ directory:
+To capture recordings, use:

 ```bash
 npm run record
 ```

+Recordings will be saved in the `recordings/` directory.

 ### Transcribing Recordings

-Select the ASR engine you want to use for transcription:
+Select the ASR engine for transcription:

 #### Whisper Python